KorAP/Krill/misc/payloads.md

 * 1 integer for the start span offset of the left part,
 * 1 integer for the end span offset of the left part,
 * 1 integer for end position of the left part,
-* 1 integer for end position of the right part, and
+* 1 integer for token position of the right part, and
 * and 0-3 TUIs as above.

 For example: